-Years later, Anne develops her art from small color studies often painted on location and from her own photographs.
-She often recalls being captivated by the dead trees and wind-blown juniper bushes in the high desert of Abiquiu, New Mexico.
+Anne’s paintings are developed from small color studies often painted on location and from her own photographs in the studio.
+She recalls being captivated by the dead trees and wind-blown juniper bushes in the high desert of Abiquiu, New Mexico.

-“My life in art is also is also influenced by an immersion in classical and sacred music beginning in early childhood.
-Trips to art museums, combined with early baroque music concerts on the terrace, continue to spark bittersweet memories when I am by myself in my studio.
+“My life in art is influenced by an immersion in classical and sacred music beginning in early childhood.
+Trips to art museums, combined with early baroque music concerts on the terrace, continue to bring forth bittersweet memories when I am painting.
 I often paint to classical music.”

-After satisfying careers in marketing and arts administration, Anne came fully into her art eight years ago.
+After satisfying careers in marketing and arts administration, Anne came fully into her art nine years ago.
 She serves on the board of the Appalachian Pastel Society where she is the chair of non-juried group exhibitions.
 She joined the Southeastern Pastel Society, Atlanta, in 2017.
-Her works have been in juried group exhibitions in Florida and North Carolina.
+Her works have been in juried group exhibitions in Florida, Georgia and North Carolina.
 Anne makes time to participate in professional studio critiques at 310 Art Gallery, led by gallery director and art mentor, Fleta Monaghan.

-A recent accomplishment was “being invited to exhibit a painting in the Appalachian Pastel Society National Exhibition in 2017.
-Juror of entries and awards was nationally recognized pastel artist, Dawn Emerson.”
+A recent accomplishment was being invited to exhibit “Rose Garden Song” in the Appalachian Pastel Society 2017 National Exhibition.
+Juror of entries was nationally recognized pastel artist, Dawn Emerson.